dmairs/botse/docs/adventurer/skill-lines/warrior/bow.md

 No, according to the "Resolving Partial Skills and Abilities" rule, anything before a **then** is considered to be the cost of the skill.

 <a href="https://discord.com/channels/273472391403798528/1361396124782694450/1387191141656559696" target="_blank">Source</a>

+---

+**How does Volley work with [Iron Bark](/docs/battles/enemy-skills/iron-bark)?**

+Any restrictions regarding which units a die can be resolved against (for example, if a result requires adjacency) are assessed at the time the die is resolved, not at the time the damage is applied.
+Volley damages an adjacent enemy.
+Therefore the enemy must be adjacent at the time that Volley is resolved - even if that damage is pooled and then later applied after you are no longer adjacent.

+Iron Bark wouldn't trigger because you were adjacent when the damage was dealt.

+<a href="https://discord.com/channels/273472391403798528/1394290053613879366/1405222483912687716" target="_blank">Source</a>
 :::

 ### Acid Spray